jtanderson/lottery/README.md

 ## TODO:

 - [ ] Clean up text/titles from lottery to a more generally approachable site
+- [ ] Add a list of raids, or raid homepage, etc.
+- [ ] Add a general "suggestion-box"
+  - [ ] Allow categories of suggestions (raid request, general, wvw, etc.)
 - [ ] Track un-signed-in users via cookies for the purpose of raid sign-ups
 - [ ] Move business logic from application.js onto the server, to prevent potential tampering
 - [ ] Better UI